Detailed course offerings (Time Schedule) are available for

 T CRIM 373 Criminal Evidence and Investigation (5) SSc

-Examines scientific crime detection, techniques for case management and documentation, the concept of proof, the impact of emergent technology on the investigative process, interacting with victims and witnesses, and interviewing suspects.
-Emphasizes the investigation of particular crimes, such as, homicide, sex offences, child abuse, and hate crimes.
+Examines crime detection, techniques for case management and documentation, the concept of proof, the impact of emergent technology on the investigative process, interacting with victims and witnesses, and interviewing suspects.
+Emphasizes the issues that arise during the investigation of crimes such as homicides, sex offences, child abuse, and hate crimes.

 View course details in MyPlan: T CRIM 373